-Fingerhut Credit Card reports to the credit bureaus once a month, typically 30 days from the statement closing date.
+Fingerhut Credit Card reports to the three major credit bureaus once a month, typically at the same time as the statement closing date.
 So, if your billing cycle ends on the 15th of every month, the issuer will report information on your credit card balance on or around that date.

-The information reported to credit bureaus should usually appear on your credit as soon as it's received.
-However, it can take up to a week, or sometimes up to two months, or billing cycles, for a new account.
+The information reported to credit bureaus should usually appear on your credit report as soon as it's received.
+However, it can take up to two months (or billing cycles) for the information to show on the credit report for a new account.

 You can get a Fingerhut Credit Card credit limit increase automatically if the issuer's regular review of your account shows a history of on-time payments and responsible use.
 You cannot request a Fingerhut Credit Card credit limit increase directly, as the issuer does not offer this option at the moment.

-Other things to know about the Fingerhut Credit Card credit limit increase:… read full answer
+Other things to know about the Fingerhut Credit Card credit limit increase:

 Fingerhut Credit Attn: Account Services PO Box 1250 Saint Cloud, MN 56395-1250

 Fingerhut Credit Card disputes are typically resolved within 90 days, though more complex issues may take a little longer.
-WebBank does not allow you to dispute a charge online.… read full answer
+WebBank does not allow you to dispute a charge online.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.